-Why are some UK families turning to alternative education?
+Why are some UK families turning to alternative options to mainstream school?

 It seems like this dissatisfaction is shared by many parents and pupils, too, which could be one of the reasons for the shift towards different schooling methods.
 Another common grievance is that UK schools are less able to accommodate for pupils with special educational or extra support needs.
 This is likely due to ever-expanding class sizes, limiting one-to-one contact with teachers.